mridula-narang/mridula-narang/README.md

 Hi there! 👋 I'm Mridula Narang

-I'm a passionate and driven **Computer Science graduate** with a strong foundation in **AI/ML, web development, and mobile app creation**.
+I'm a passionate and driven **Software Developer** with a strong foundation in **AI/ML, web development, and mobile app creation**.
 With a B.Tech in Computer Science and Engineering I've cultivated a deep love for technology and its potential to make meaningful impacts. <br>

 🌟 What I Bring to the Table: <br>
 - **AI/ML Enthusiast:** With hands-on experience in designing and implementing cutting-edge solutions like **yoga posture monitoring systems** using MediaPipe and Dynamic Time Warping, I've explored the fascinating intersection of technology and wellness. <br>